ignite-analytics/website/content/personvernerklæring/_index.en.md

 <strong>Linkedin Insight Tag:</strong> Collect and analyze data related to marketing and advertising on LinkedIn, such as conversion tracking and website visitors.
 Read more about this on [LinkedIn's website](https://www.linkedin.com/legal/privacy-policy)

 <strong>Google Ads Conversion Tracking:</strong> Collect and analyze data related to marketing and advertising on Google Ads, such as conversion tracking and website visitors.
 Read more about this on [Google's website](https://policies.google.com/technologies)

-<strong>AdRoll Group:</strong> Customized and personalized marketing and advertising for visitors on our website.
-Read more about this on [AdRoll’s website](https://www.adrollgroup.com/privacy)

 All IP addresses are anonymized in the services we use.